-The crediting interest rate was 2.52% at December 31, 2012.
-The average yield was 3.75% for the years ended December 31, 2012.
+The crediting interest rate was 2.21% and 2.52% at December 31, 2013 and 2012, respectively.
+The average yield was (1.94%) for the year ended December 31, 2013.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
-There are no reserves against contract value for credit risk or the contract issuer or otherwise.
+There are no reserves against contract value for credit risk of the contract issuer or otherwise.
 MetLife will guarantee principal and accrued interest, based on crediting interest rates, for participant-initiated withdrawals as long as the contract remains active.
 Interest is credited to the contract at interest rates that reflect the performance of the underlying portfolio.
 MetLife will reset the rate quarterly, by amortizing the difference between the market value of the portfolio and the guaranteed value over the weighted average duration of the fund's investments.